 El Molinón may well be the oldest stadium in Spain, but after its makeover in 2010, it’s not showing its age.
 In fact, unlike the rest of us, it is undoubtedly getting better with time.
 Real Sporting de Gijón has never quite made it to the level that sees the likes of Valencia CF, Sevilla CF & Athletic Bilbao etc. feed off the scraps that Real Madrid & Barcelona leave behind.
-That hasn’t deterred their supporters or Sportinguistas as they are known, who are among the most passionate and well traveled in the country.
+That hasn’t deterred their supporters or Sportinguistas as they are known, who are among the most passionate and well-travelled in the country.

 Charting the early history of Sporting is very difficult as the club records were lost in the Civil War.
 We do know that the club was founded in 1905 as Sporting Club Gijonés and changed its name to Real Sporting Gijón on 2 April 1916.
-El Molinón takes its name from a watermill that stood on the Rio Piles next the the field, and Sporting first played on this patch of land on 20 May 1908.
+El Molinón takes its name from a watermill that stood on the Rio Piles next the field, and Sporting first played on this patch of land on 20 May 1908.
 However, they also played on a number of pitches in the area of Parque de Isabel la Católicat (the area that surrounds the current stadium) up to 1917.
 On the 5 August 1917, Sporting played its first match at a newly enhanced El Molinón.
 The pitch had been fully enclosed for the first time and a wooden grandstand built.
 In recognition that this was one of the best grounds in the country, the Spanish Federation staged the 1920 cup final between Barcelona and Athletic Club de Bilbao at El Molinón.
-In 1924, Sporting Gijon borrowed 75,000 pesetas and bought the stadium and surrounding land for 40,000 pesetas.
+In 1924, Sporting Gijón borrowed 75,000 pesetas and bought the stadium and surrounding land for 40,000 pesetas.
 The remaining money was invested in improving the stadium and by 1928, El Molinón could boast a 70m long covered grandstand and a capacity of 20,000.
 On 22 April 1928, the ground staged its first international match, when La Selección played out a 1-1 draw Italy.

-In October of 1928, Sporting had made its debut in the first second division championship and finished in second place in the following 1929-30 season.
+In October of 1928, Sporting had made its debut in the very first La Segunda championship and finished in second place in the following 1929-30 season.
 Disaster struck however on 27 September 1931, when the main grandstand was completely destroyed by fire following a friendly match with against Racing Santander.
-Sporting replaced the old grandstand with a taller, more ornate structure that ran the full length of the pitch, but this put huge financial strain on the club and led to a default on the mortgage repayments in 1935.
-The situation was left in limbo due to the outbreak of the Civil War, but once order was restored, the Municipality stepped in, purchasing the ground on the eve of Sporting’s debut in La Primera.
+Sporting replaced the old grandstand with a taller, more ornate structure that ran the full length of the pitch, but this put a huge financial strain on the club and led to a default on the mortgage repayments in 1935.
+The situation was left in limbo due to the outbreak of the Civil War, but once the order was restored, the Municipality stepped in, purchasing the ground on the eve of Sporting’s debut in La Primera.

-The club had won three successive second division titles from 1942-44, but lost out in the play-off group stage in 1942 & 1943.
+The club had won three successive second division titles from 1942-44 but lost out in the play-off group stage in 1942 & 1943.
 Luckily this format was scrapped for the 1943-44 season and impressive form at El Molinón, where 12 out of 13 matches were won, saw Sporting win the title by 5 points.
-Sporting flitted between the first and second divisions for the remainder of the 1940’s & 1950’s and the only change to the stadium during this period was the erection of a concrete cantilevered cover over the north end in 1952.
-The 1960’s saw Sporting becalmed in La Segunda.
+Sporting flitted between the first and second divisions for the remainder of the 1940s & 1950s and the only change to the stadium during this period was the erection of a concrete cantilevered cover over the north end in 1952.
+The 1960s saw Sporting becalmed in La Segunda.
 The old wooden main stand remained, but behind it stood the unfinished skeleton of the proposed west stand.

 Towards the end of the decade, El Molinón began to smarten up its act.
 Floodlights were installed in December 1968 and in January 1969, the municipality agreed a four million peseta budget for the addition of a cantilevered cover over the east and south sides.
 When completed on 30 November 1969, El Molinón became the first fully covered stadium in Spain.
-Work didn’t stop there, for in June 1970 the city agreed to spend a further 24 million pesetas on the completion of the main west tibuna.
-This was opened 10 September 1970 when Athletic Bilbao paid a visit, which coincided with Sporting’s return to La Primera after an 11 year absence.
-Sporting spent the bulk of the 1970’s in La Primera, only dropping to La Segunda for the 1976-77 season.
+Work didn’t stop there, for in June 1970 the city agreed to spend a further 24 million pesetas on the completion of the main west tribuna.
+This was opened 10 September 1970 when Athletic Bilbao paid a visit, which coincided with Sporting’s return to La Primera after an 11-year absence.
+Sporting spent the bulk of the 1970s in La Primera, only dropping to La Segunda for the 1976-77 season.
 On their return, Sporting produced some of the best football the club had witnessed, finishing runners-up to Real Madrid in the 1978-79 season.
 The final of the Copa del Rey was reached in two consecutive seasons (1981 & 82), but the club lost out to Barcelona and Real Madrid respectively.
-This was and still is the closest the club has come to lifting a domestic trophy.
+This was and still is the closest the club has come to winning a domestic trophy.

-Whilst the club was hitting unprecedented highs, El Molinón was receiving another face lift, this time for Mundial ’82.
+Whilst the club was hitting unprecedented highs, El Molinón was receiving another facelift, this time for Mundial ’82.
 In 1980, the south stand was extended to include an upper tier of seats and in the summer of 1981, the east side or Tribuna Nueva was built.
 This was by far the tallest of the four covered stands and dominated the stadium.
-There was a problem however.
+There was a problem, however.
 Taken separately, each of the four stands were perfectly functional, but because of the differing heights and the cack-handed attempt to link them with a series of free-standing hoods, El Molinón ended up being the worst designed stadium in the country.
 It was an ugly compromise of awkward angles which looked dreadful.
 The club, the municipality and heaven forbid, Stadium Guru Simon Inglis all hated it.
 Much has been made of the fact that this was the first and to my knowledge, the only major European stadium designed by a woman (Maria del Mar Benito), but it was nothing more than bad design.

-Despite the debacle of the West Germany v Austria match and its contrived result, the World Cup in Gijon was a success, with over 120,000 attending the three matches.
+Despite the debacle of the West Germany v Austria match and its contrived result, the World Cup in Gijón was a success, with over 120,000 attending the three matches.
 Sporting meanwhile, continued to impress, albeit falling short of landing a trophy.
 Fourth place in the league was achieved in 1984/85 and again in 86/87, whilst the club regularly qualified for the UEFA Cup.
 The stadium was reduced in capacity from 45,000 to 38,000 in 1984, with the addition of seats to the east side and the Spanish national team played there in 1986 & 1990.
-The stadium was converted to an all seat arena in 1997, resulting in a overall capacity of 25,885.
+The stadium was converted to an all-seat arena in 1997, resulting in an overall capacity of 25,885.
 Not that the capacity was being tested as Sporting were by now, beginning to struggle.
 It culminated in a calamitous season in 1997-98 when Sporting finished bottom of La Primera with a total of just 13 points.